Sony's new budget-friendly earbuds have ambient sound mode, but only cost $60

 Sony extended the battery life by an hour up to 11 on the earbuds themselves.
 Just like the previous model, the charging case provides enough juice for one additional full charge.
 What's more, a quick-charge feature will give you up to one hour of use in just five minutes.
 The C510 will work with Sony's headphones app to allow you to tweak settings, and both 360 Reality Audio and DSEE upscaling, a tool that recovers detail lost to compression, are on the spec sheet.

-The WF-C510 are available for pre-order now in black, blue, white and yellow colors for $70, and are scheduled to ship in early September.
-While Amazon currently shows a $60 price, Sony has confirmed the C510 will cost $70.
+The WF-C510 are available for pre-order now in black, blue, white and yellow colors for $60, and are scheduled to ship in early September.

 Sony WF-C510